sarahfulkerson/MIT-OCW-6.0001/6.0001 lecture notes/Lecture 11 - Understanding Program Efficiency, Part 2.md

 def genSubsets(L):
 	if len(L) == 0:
-		return [[]]    # list of empty list smaller = genSubsets(L[:-1])    # all subsets without last element
+		return [[]]    # list of empty list subsets = genSubsets(L[:-1])    # all subsets without last element
-	extra = L[-1:]    # create a list of just last element new = []
+	last_item = L[-1:]    # create a list of just last element
+	new = []
-	for small in smaller:
+	for item in subsets:
-		new.append(small+extra)    # for all smaller solutions, add one with last element return smaller+new    # combine those with last element and those without
+		new.append(item+last_item)    # for all smaller solutions, add one with last element return subsets+new    # combine those with last element and those without
 ```
+#### Explanation:
+- Each recursive call effectively doubles the number of items returned by the last call - i.e., if `subsets` is of length 4, then `new` will also have length 4, then when we add them together in the `return` statement we will have a list of length 8
+- If we're doubling the list length with each recursive call return, that means that a list of length n+1 would produce double the result of a list of length n
+- This pattern can be represented as {$2*2*2$...} or, more simply, {$2^n$}